 Verne Istock.
-Mr. Istock has extensive executive-level finance experience having served as CEO of a bank and bank holding company for five years, with responsibility for overseeing risk management, including financial risks.
+Mr. Istock has extensive executive-level finance experience having served as CEO of a bank and bank holding company for six years, with responsibility for overseeing risk management, including financial risks.
 His comprehensive understanding of finance and banking assists the Board in evaluating and understanding the impact of business decisions on our financial statements and capital structure.
 He has experience relevant to our industry having served as a commercial bank lender to many businesses including manufacturing companies with both domestic and international operations.
 He also has extensive knowledge of board procedures and practices and audit, finance and corporate governance matters through his service on the boards of other public companies.
-He serves as non-executive Chairman of Masco Corporation, where he also chairs the Governance and Nominating Committee and serves on the Audit and Compensation Committees.
+He serves as non-executive Chairman of Masco Corporation, where he also serves on the Corporate Governance and Nominating and Compensation Committees.
 He was a director of Kelly Services Co., where he served as chair of the Audit Committee, Lead Director, and also as interim non-executive Chairman.
 He is a former director of the Federal Reserve Bank of Chicago.
 Mr. Istock holds an M.B.A. from the University of Michigan.

-Barry Johnson.
+Barry Johnson .
 Dr. Johnson brings specialized experience in science and technology to the Board.
 During his 17 years at Motorola and Honeywell, he utilized risk management methods as an integral part of research and product development programs.
 He employed such processes as project management, six sigma and roadmapping to manage technology development risks at Motorola, and expanded their use to risk management in Honeywell's business and technology strategies and programs.
 From 1991 to 2000 at Motorola, he was involved in the global development and manufacturing of analog and digital devices, integrated circuits and modules for use in the automation and related industries.
 From 2000 to 2002 at Honeywell, he participated in the development of business and technology strategies and products for the automation components, systems, software and solutions markets.
 Dr. Johnson has been inducted into the National Academy of Engineering (USA) and the Fraunhofer Society (Germany) in recognition of his experience in global technology development.
 He also serves on the boards of other public companies, which gives him experience in technology, finance, audit, risk oversight and corporate governance matters.
 He earned a Ph.D. in metallurgical engineering and materials science from Carnegie-Mellon University.

 Steven Kalmanson.
-Mr. Kalmanson brings extensive business and executive management experience to the Board having served in various officer management positions for Kimberly-Clark Corporation, a global publicly-traded company.
-Throughout his career, he successfully initiated and managed change to assist in the transformation of Kimberly-Clark Corporation from a pulp and paper company to a globally recognized consumer package goods conglomerate marketing some of the most recognized brands in the world.
-His business vision, strategic insight and specific knowledge and experience add value and a diverse perspective to the Corporation.
+Mr. Kalmanson brings extensive business and executive management experience to the Board having served in various officer positions for Kimberly-Clark Corporation, a global public company.
+Throughout his career, he successfully initiated and managed change to assist in the transformation of Kimberly-Clark from a pulp and paper company to a globally recognized consumer package goods conglomerate marketing some of the most recognized brands in the world.
 In addition to his U.S. experience, he has international management experience through his responsibilities for Kimberly-Clark's European and Canadian businesses and sales organizations, global procurement and supply chain organizations and marketing research and services organizations.
 He successfully innovated, restaged and grew Kimberly-Clark's global consumer brands and businesses.
 He has experience leading mergers and acquisitions, organizational restructurings and facility closures and divestitures.
-In addition, he owned and operated his own aviation services business from 1988 until 2011, which gives him insights into economic, operational, regulatory and other challenges beneficial to the Corporation.
+In addition, he owned and operated his own aviation services business from 1988 until 2011, which gives him insights into economic, operational, regulatory and other challenges faced by the Company.
 Mr. Kalmanson holds an M.B.A. from the University of Witwatersrand, Johannesburg, South Africa.